Alternatives to YoBit

 Weigh up the pros and cons of using YoBit against other cryptocurrency exchanges.

 If you decide that you’d like to sign up for an account, you can register by providing your email address and creating a username and password.
 You will then need to verify your email address.
-Finally, make sure you enable two-factor authentication to provide an extra layer of security for your account.
+Finally, make sure you enable 2-factor authentication to provide an extra layer of security for your account.